alysivji/falcon-batteries-included/README.md

 ### Documentation [WIP]

-Using [py2swagger](https://github.com/Arello-Mobile/py2swagger/) to generate `swagger.json`.
+Created an [apispec](https://github.com/marshmallow-code/apispec) plugin for Falcon to generate the `swagger.json` schema.
 Serving with [falcon-swagger-ui](https://github.com/rdidyk/falcon-swagger-ui)

-* Would be nice to have a plugin for [apispec](https://github.com/marshmallow-code/apispec)
-  * marshmallow support FTW!
+* update docs with marshmallow schemas
 * Like the format of [ReDoc](https://github.com/Rebilly/ReDoc), but would have to serve up a static site
   * create an extension to serve (like falcon-swagger-ui)